finalcut/finalcut.github.io/_posts/2005-09-15-private-method-injection.markdown

 UPDATE:
-For anyone that wants to know more about IoC or Dependency Injection, which is what this whole excerise is about really, Dave Ross left the following link in a comment:
+For anyone that wants to know more about IoC or Dependency Injection, which is what this whole exercise is about really, Dave Ross left the following link in a comment:
 [Dependency Injection Pattern](http://static.springframework.org/spring/docs/1
 .2.x/reference/beans.html#d0)